 Carey’s Lane Carey’s Lane Carey’s Lane leads off Patrick Street in Cork to Paul Street and the large Tesco shopping center there.
 In by-gone days it was part of the Huguenot Quarter of the city.
-You might also likeCock Pit Lane, CorkPicadilly LaneThe Lady of Opera LaneIf you like this post then please subscribe to my full RSS feed.
-You can also click here to subscribe by email.
-There are also my fabulous photos to explore too!Share this:Click to share on Twitter (Opens in new window)Share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Pinterest (Opens in new window)Like this:Like Loading...
+Share this:Click to share on Twitter (Opens in new window)Share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Pinterest (Opens in new window)Like this:Like Loading...
 6 Comments Budi January 17, 2006 7:24 amReply what is the meaning upper the “carey’s lane” in english? http://budi.sukmana.com Donncha January 17, 2006 7:58 amReply That’s the Irish translation.
 Literally, “Lane [of] Carey”.
 Irish sentence structure is often the reverse of what appears in English.
 “Ui” doesn’t mean “of”, but is used in many female names, and basically means “daughter of”.
 Streets names are female in Irish evidently which is why they used “Lana Ui Chiardha”! http://inphotos.org/ Matty January 17, 2006 8:15 pmReply I can feel another web 2.0 coming……. http://www.matty206.wordpress.com Matty January 17, 2006 8:16 pmReply web 2.0 app, I mean.
 Not another web 2.0.
 We’ve already got one of those. http://www.matty206.wordpress.com Russell Carey February 4, 2006 10:31 amReply Great Photo, do you have any more of Carey’s lane?
 My gggggrandfather (John Carey) had a business in Carey’s lane back in the 1800’s.
 Would love to get hold of any photo’s of this area modern or old.
 Donncha February 4, 2006 10:51 amReply Russell – I’ll send you some photos later! http://inphotos.org/ Leave a Reply Cancel reply Memories of the year 2005 in print He texted me!